 Here are some common questions I get about perfectionism coaching.

-In my work, therapy is done in traditional, video sessions that are scheduled according to our availability.
-I can work with people who live in the states of Idaho and Iowa.
+With therapy, I can work with people who live in the states of Idaho, Iowa, and South Carolina.
 You can ask your insurance if you can get out-of-network reimbursement and use an HSA to pay for therapy.

-Coaching is done through virtual Voxer messaging.
-I can work with people who live outside of Idaho and Iowa if we are doing coaching and not therapy.
-Since we are using Voxer messaging, we do not schedule sessions, you just message whenever works best for you.
+With coaching, I can work with people who live outside of Idaho, Iowa, or South Carolina.
 Insurance companies do not pay for coaching, and you cannot use HSA's to pay for coaching.

 I cannot work with the same clients for both coaching and therapy.